 - The City Council decided in February 2016 to start the permitting process to remove the dam.
 There will be opportunities for public comment in the permitting process, and progress reports will come back to Council at intervals.
 The Council did not decide what to do about the mill race at this point.
 They want to see more research to consider the floodwater or stormwater uses if any, the interconnectedness of the mill race with the river under Thompson’s Island, and also what historical aspects of the mill race can be preserved.
 They also expressed interest in seeing the shape of the river after the dam is removed, and how the sediment will move downstream gradually, as predicted by the computer model that Dr. Thom Hardy did.

+- SMRF wants to be sure that well informed citizens who really care about what is best for the river, and also care about recreation, will support this proposal.
 Please take the time to write or contact your Mayor and City Council members to let them know you support the dam removal and the return of a free flowing river.
 This is the kind of action that will help the river for generations to come.

 You can mail a letter to 630 E. Hopkins, San Marcos, TX 78666 or Email Mayor and Council